wylieconlon/interactive.wylie.su/_posts/2011-9-26-invent-a-medium-pt-1.markdown

 ---
 layout: post
-post.title: Invent a medium Pt.
+title: Invent a medium Pt.
 1
 tags: [projects]
----

-Invent a medium pt.
-1
 ---

 I set aside a couple hours to play with the fluid dynamics of paint, inspired by [Mike Cina](http://www.flickr.com/photos/mikecina/)'s similar experiments, particularly those with the marbling technique.